natfr/telegrambot_music/README.md

-###Telegram-bot "Music offline"
+#Telegrambot "Music offline"
 __________
-#### Telegram-bot parsing audio from music portal in response to user's request.
+#### Telegrambot parsing audio from the music portal in response to the user's request.
-   Project was created for study purposes.
+   The project was created for study purposes.
 __________
 #### Installation
    1. Install all used packages from requirements.txt (python 3.7).
-   2. Create "settings.py" file with Bot_key, Proxy and etc. (please find info below).
+   2. Create "settings.py" file with Bot_key, Proxy and etc. (please find the info below).
    3. Launch "telegram_bot_main.py"
 __________
 #### Server  = https://www.pythonanywhere.com/
-   "base_url" (bot) is turned off on Server, because Server solves problem of VPN by itself.
+   "base_url" (bot) is turned off on Server, because Server solves the problem of VPN itself.
 __________
 #### Content
-   Project includes the next files:
+   The project includes the next files:
    1. telegram_bot_main.py
-   2. music_parsing.py (to parse songs from music portal)
+   2. music_parsing.py (to parse songs from the music portal)
    3. buttons.py (all used keyboards and buttons)
-   4. settings.py (please find info below)
+   4. settings.py (please find the info below)
    5. requirements.txt (all used packages)
    6. admin.py(functions related to admin role)
    7. analytics.py (functions collecting data about users)